 We believe that the community benefits model we've created together provides a template and a vision for what is possible in Washington.

 The Dearborn Coalition

-The Dearborn coalition was comprised of 30+ businesses, neighborhoods, labor, faith, housing, environmental, immigrant, and communities of color organizations.
+The Dearborn coalition was comprised of over 30 small businesses, labor, faith, and housing organizations.